 WORLD PREMIERE: April 13, 1742, conducted by Handel at Neale’s Music Hall in Fishamble Street, Dublin.
 The soloists included Christina Maria Avoglio (or Avolio), Susanna Maria Cibber, Mr. and Mrs. Maclaine (a London organist and his wife), and various singers from the Christ Church and Saint Patrick’s Cathedral choirs in Dublin

-SFS PERFORMANCES: FIRST December 1925.
+SFS PERFORMANCES: FIRST—December 1925.
 Alfred Hertz conducted, with soloists Lorna Lachmund, Belle Montgomery, Paul Althouse, Arthur Middleton, and Warren D. Allen.
-MOST RECENT December 2014.
-Jane Glover conducted, with soprano Yulia Van Doren, mezzo-soprano Leah Wool, tenor Nicholas Phan, and baritone Troy Cook with the San Francisco Symphony Chorus
+MOST RECENT—December 2015.
+Ragnar Bohlin conducted, with soprano Sydney Mancasola, mezzo-soprano Lauren Segal, tenor Brian Stucki, and bass Adam Lau, with the San Francisco Symphony Chorus

-INSTRUMENTATION: 2 oboes, bassoon, 2 trumpets, timpani, harpsichord (played by Robin Sutherland) and organ (played by Jonathan Dimmock), strings, 4-part mixed choir, and 4 vocal soloists (soprano, contralto/mezzo-soprano, tenor, bass)
+INSTRUMENTATION: 2 oboes, bassoon, 2 trumpets, timpani, harpsichord (played by Robin Sutherland) and organ (played by Jonathan Dimmock), strings, 4-part mixed choir, and 4 vocal soloists (soprano, alto, tenor, bass)